-This post families that play together stay together is sponsored by Vocalpoint and Dick’s Sporting Goods.
+This post families that play together stay together, is sponsored by Vocalpoint and Dick’s Sporting Goods.
 All opinions are my own.

-This isn’t to say that you have to love the same things as everyone else in your family, but if you find that you have nothing in common with anyone in your house, you have a BIG problem.
+This isn’t to say that you have to love the same things as everyone else in your family, but if you find nothing in common with anyone in your house, you have a BIG problem.

 Families That Play Together Stay Together:

 We also play sports together, and our children belong to different sports teams.
 This is not to say that we have dedicated ourselves to always being busy because we always keep our schedules in mind, and we never want to be a slave to any sport or activity, but we plan.
-We plan to play!

-When life gets busy, and the guilt of having to miss things because of work sets in I can just glance at my calendar, and I know that in a weekend of two we will be playing together.
+When life gets busy, and the guilt of having to miss things because of work sets in I can glance at my calendar, and I know that in a weekend of two, we will be playing together.

 Play Together Stay Together:

 One of our favorite family stores is DICK’s Sporting Goods ®.
-I call it a family store because it’s one of the few stores that everyone in our family loves to shop in.
+I call it a family store because it’s one of the few stores everyone loves to shop in.

-We made two trips in the past few weeks (I was shopping online a lot before these trips because it has been so cold) to pick up some of the things we needed for our camping trips and the kids baseball and softball seasons.
+We made two trips in the past few weeks (I was shopping online a lot before these trips because it had been so cold) to pick up some of the things we needed for our camping trips and the kid’s baseball and softball seasons.

-Our store is two stories, so we always start on the bottom.
-I can never leave the store without checking out the fitness apparel and of course, the kids have learned to browse the clearance racks for anything they don’t “need” at the moment.
+Our store is two stories, so we always start at the bottom.
+I can never leave the store without checking out the fitness apparel, and of course, the kids have learned to browse the clearance racks for anything they don’t “need” at the moment.

-Between our two trips to DICK’s this month we got three new pairs of cleats, three new gloves (which we were able to get steamed in the store), two bat bags, a new bat for the girls, baseball pants for all three of our players, softballs, and our new fishing poles.
+Between our two trips to DICK’s this month, we got three new pairs of cleats, three new gloves (which we were able to get steamed in the store), two bat bags, a new bat for the girls, baseball pants for all three of our players, softballs, and our new fishing poles.

 To encourage you to play I’ve partnered with DICK’s Sporting Goods to give you a chance to win a $50 gift card!
 You can enter below: